keertyverma/blogsphere/README.md

 👋 Welcome to Blogsphere, <strong>a modern blogging platform built to empower creators and engage curious readers.</strong>

 Whether you're a writer looking to share your voice or a reader eager to explore new ideas, BlogSphere makes it easy to <strong>create, discover, and engage</strong> with meaningful content.
+<br>Powered by an ✨ <strong>AI Blog Metadata Generator</strong>, it helps you craft compelling titles, concise summaries, and relevant tags from your content — streamlining your publishing workflow.
 <br>And with a responsive, modern design, your content always looks great—on any device.

 ### 📽️ App Demo